HarisSpahija/HarisSpahija/README.md

 **Something about me**

-- 💪 Expert at ReactJS and GraphQL
+- 💪 Expert at Vue and GraphQL
-- 🌱 I'm currently learning more about Kubernetes and GraphQL
+- 🌱 I'm currently learning more about Azure and GraphQL
 - 👯 Working with my friends at De Nederlandse Loterij
 - 🤔 Always open for oppertunities
 - 💬 Ask me about anything, I am happy to help;